ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> To the world you may be just one person, but to one person, you may be the world.
+> It is with words as with sunbeams.
+The more they are condensed, the deeper they burn.
 >
-> - Brandi Snyder
+> - Robert Southey
 <!-- END_JOKE_SECTION -->